Sripaad/ai4privacy/AI4Privacy_LLM_Research.md

     [x] Custom PII masking dataset.
     [x] Train TokenClassification models on custom PII dataset.
     [ ] Validation dataset for PII masking.
-    [ ] Compare trained models on the validation dataset.
+    [ ] Compare multiple TokenClassification trained models on the validation dataset.
-    [ ] Release PII masked Enron Dataset.
+    [ ] Release PII masked Dataset.
-    [ ] Create PII masked Pre-training dataset.
+    [ ] Create PII masked Pre-training / finetuning dataset.
     [ ] Train models on masked data.
+    [ ] Study activations for the masked model.
     [ ] Test and evaluate the model on benchmarks.
     [ ] Release Open Privacy Enhanced Language Model.(OPEL, name is a work in progress)

 **Language Model Training**

-The second phase of the project will involve pre-training language models on the PII-free dataset.
+The second phase of the project will involve pre-training/finetuning language models on the PII-free dataset.

 **Privacy-Preserving Techniques**